akashpawar6474/DSA-/README.md

 19. Reorder Routes to Make All Paths Lead to the City Zero => Idea is to create Adj list for both in/out degrees then do dfs and count all the edges whom are in out degree.
 20. Find largest Alphabet in string => simple problem can be solved using hashtable
 21. Redundant Connection => finding the edge which is causing cycle in undirected graph UNION AND FIND really good question
+22. Pacific Atlantic water flow => simple graph bfs dfs problem with traversing from boundary of matrix flood fill algo from ocean reverse thinking involved with some neat observations.